CORPORATE GOVERNANCE STATEMENT

 Principle 1: Establish a strategy and business model which promote long-term value for shareholder

 The Company’s business model and strategy is explained in the Annual Report.
-A copy of the Annual Report for the year ended 31 August 2023 (the “2023 Annual Report”) is here and, in particular, the Overview section of the Strategic Report on page 2 of the 2023 Annual Report.
-This strategy is commented on further in the Chair’s Corporate Governance Report on page 26 of 2023 Annual Report.
+A copy of the Annual Report for the year ended 31 August 2024 (the “2024 Annual Report”) is here and, in particular, the Overview section of the Strategic Report on page 2 of the 2024 Annual Report.
+This strategy is commented on further in the Chair’s Corporate Governance Report on pages 24 – 28 of 2024 Annual Report.

 Principle 2: Seek to understand and meet Shareholder needs and expectations